Select Page Style

 \end{tikzpicture}

-Determine the length of the longest pole that can fit in the box, and
+Determine the length of the longest pole that can fit in

 Lines and angles